Susan Oliver: Directing and later years

 By the late 1970s with acting opportunities coming less frequently, Oliver turned to directing.
-She was one of the original 19 women admitted to the American Film Institute's Directing Workshop for Women (DWW), and she left a "good chunk of funding for the DWW."
+She was one of the original 19 women admitted to the American Film Institute's Directing Workshop for Women (DWW), and she left a "good chunk of funding for the DWW".
 In 1977, she wrote and directed Cowboysan, her AFI DWW short film that presents the fantasy scenario of a Japanese actor and actress playing leads in an American Western.
-Oliver directed two television episodes, the premiere episode "Hey, Look Me Over" of the 11th season of M*A*S*H and the season-five episode "Fat Chance" of one of M*A*S*Hs sequel series, Trapper John, M.D.In Oliver's last fully active years, she also appeared in the February 21, 1985, episode of Magnum, P.I., two episodes of Murder, She Wrote (March 31 and December 1), the February 12, 1987, episode of Simon & Simon, and the January 10, 1988, episode of the NBC domestic drama Our House.
-She made her last onscreen appearance in the November 6, 1988, episode of the syndicated horror anthology Freddy's Nightmares.
-During her career in Hollywood, Oliver amassed 58 credits on various television programs.
+Oliver directed two television episodes, the premiere episode "Hey, Look Me Over" of the 11th season of M*A*S*H and the season-five episode "Fat Chance" of one of M*A*S*Hs sequel series, Trapper John, M.D.In Oliver's last fully active years, she also appeared in the February 21, 1985 episode of Magnum, P.I., two episodes of Murder, She Wrote (March 31 and December 1), the February 12, 1987 episode of Simon & Simon, and the January 10, 1988 episode of the NBC domestic drama Our House.
+She made her last onscreen appearance in the November 6, 1988 episode of the syndicated horror anthology Freddy's Nightmares.
+During her career in Hollywood, Oliver amassed well over 100 credits.